fredemmott/bindline/docs/weak_refs/index.md

 - *locking* a `weak_ref` produces a `strong_ref`
 - an invalid `weak_ref` or `strong_ref` is *expired*

-A *expired* ref can usually be produced by:
+An *expired* ref can usually be produced by:
 - locking an expired `weak_ref`
 - making a `weak_ref` from an expired `strong_ref`
 - explicit initialization from `nullptr`